rahulyhg/gates-cms-api/README.md

-## Example command to make a new table
+## Example command to design a new table

 `php artisan make:migration create_cities_table --create=cities`

+## Example command to make the new table

+`php artisan migrate`

 ## Example command to make a new seeder